 Finally, don’t forget about your Ghouls, or the living auxiliaries available to many themed lists.
 These units take Break tests and consequently like having a big flag around as much as anyone else does.
 The real challenge isn’t so much finding a use for your Battle Standard as keeping everything that wants to be within 12” within 12”.

 As above, so below.
 Proximity to your General allows Undead units to march and living auxilia to stick around in combat.
-I often find that 12” is enough to get my army across the board, but that things fall apart in the second half of a typical game as my fast units overextend as a result of pursuit or necessary charges into the back line.
-My General will often go haring off after one target while my poor Knights are left ponderously turning back into the fray on their own basic Movement of 7.
+I often find that 12” is enough to get my army across the board and stuck in, but that things fall apart in the second half of a typical game as my fast units overextend as a result of pursuit or necessary charges into the back line.
+My General will often go plodding off after one target while my poor Knights are left ponderously turning back into the fray on their own basic Movement of 7.

 This can mean I end up losing my lead and occasionally even the game as units are left unable to support each other.
 Quite often I’ll test to restrain pursuit and let an enemy go, because an Undead unit that’s out of position is functionally out of the game in a way living equivalents just wouldn’t be.